Wairoa: Hospital

 Wairoa Hospital (Te Hauora o te Wairoa / Wairoa Health) is a 12-bed hospital that provides both maternity and acute medical inpatient beds.
 It is run by the Hawke's Bay District Health Board.
 Also located at Te Hauora o te Wairoa / Wairoa Health is a general practice, an emergency department (level 2), radiology and laboratory services, mental health and addiction services and a number of outpatient clinics. it is located at 36 Kitchener Street, Wairoa.

-Airport
+Transport

 The Wairoa airport is located on Airport Road on the northern side of Wairoa.
 The runway is 914 metres long.
 The airport is home to the Wairoa Aero Club.

-Road

 Wairoa is connected south west to Napier and north east to Gisborne by State Highway 2.
 Connecting Wairoa to the northwest is State Highway 38 which travels past Lake Waikaremoana where it joins State Highway 5.

-Rail

 The Napier to Gisborne section of the Palmerston North-Gisborne railway line was mothballed in 2012 after being damaged by a storm.
 It was repaired and reopened between Napier and Wairoa in January 2020 with funding of $6.2 million from the Provincial Growth Fund.
 Freight services ran to transport logs to Napier Port.
 The service was suspended after six return trips as a result of the impact of COVID-19 on the forestry sector.
 It reopened in November 2020.